 Checking out – are we sowing the seeds of our own dementia?

-Once I learned what being present felt like, I realised that I was actually living checked out almost all the time.
-I couldn’t drink caffeine and be present; it changed me into a more racy, on edge person.
-I couldn’t drink alcohol and be present; it numbed me and I realised that I was also using television to numb myself rather than be present.
-And so the problem was very much larger than I had thought and I could see where it was going to lead if I didn’t start making different choices.
+Once I experienced over a period of time what being truly present felt like, I realised that I had actually been living checked out most of the time.
+It became so clear that I couldn’t drink coffee and be present; caffeine affected me in a way that I became a racier and on edge person.
+Similarly, it became evident that I couldn’t drink alcohol and be present; alcohol had a numbing effect on me and altered the person I was.
+Interestingly, and after all these realisations I also noticed that I was even using watching television to numb myself and escape from being present and switching off from reality.
+It would transpire that the problem was very much larger than I had thought and I could see where this was going to lead if I didn’t start making different choices.

 The dots finally got connected that when we opt for checking out in life it is more than possible that we could we be sowing the seed of our future dementia.
 Abandoning the ability to be present, to the point that we are no longer there, where we check out so much that we cannot check back in again, can, as it did in my case, take us on dementia road.